liezsm/learn-typescript-fcc/README.md

 ### Day 4: Object

 Today, I learned about how to handle objects and how to use the type aliases for type checking objects.
+Also we can add the keyword "readonly" for some properties in objects that we don't want to be modified and using "?" in some properties to make it optional, meaning it is not required to have input for this property.

 ## Code Samples